Cycle Sequencing¶

 - A

-file containing the base calls (the 'read') - An
+.txtfile containing the base calls (the 'read') - An

-chromatogram file (shows raw fluorescent data), the 'trace'
+.ab1chromatogram file (shows raw fluorescent data), the 'trace'

 You can view both in ApE or Benchling.
-ApE will also annotate known features if you hit ctrl-K
+ApE will also annotate known features if you hit ctrl-K with a feature database installed.

 Step-by-Step: How to Sequence Your pP6 Clone¶